Anashost/WLED-0.13-Home-Assistant-Revive/README.md

 </details>

 ## 6 - We need one more helper for effects:
-this one we will create as yaml as it will take sio much time to create in the UI
+this one we will create as yaml as it will take so much time to create in the ui.

 * add this to `input_select.yaml`